Review of the Album "Orchid" by Swedish Progressive Death Metal Band Opeth

 Early on, they established themselves not as riff masters so much but they knew how to create just the right kind of enjoyable start to an album.
 The tone kind of changes early on and then shifts back to traditional Opeth style.

-What Is the First Song About?
+What Is the First Song In Mist She Was Standing About?

 The song is about the ghost of a woman appearing and smiling at the man’s presence.
 Then a kiss was given, bringing on an eclipse but eventually her shadow.
 Opeth shows that they change quickly from the heavy riffing to the progressive metal atmosphere that is softer to provide a sort of contrast.
 The part starting around the 8 minute and 40 second mark is such an impressive riff that even Finland’s Catamenia would be impressed with it.